Kernix13/beginner-git-commands/README.md

 git remote add origin https_url git push -u origin master
 ```
-**NOTE**: I removed 'git' from the commands in the definition tables to make the table smaller.
+**NOTE**: I removed `git` from the commands in the definition tables to make the table smaller.
 You should know to add `git` before the main commands (not for the parameters).

 **Definitions**: